 ROOFS Traditional materials Preferred replacements Victorian Welsh or South Australian slate.
 Late Victorian houses occasionally had traditional ornamental patterns.
 Slate or slate-like cladding incorporating ornamental patterns where these existed originally.
-Corrugated galvanised steel or zincoated corrugated steel may be appropriate in some cases.
+Corrugated galvanised steel or zinc coated corrugated steel may be appropriate in some cases.
 Corrugated iron in shorter, narrower sheets than are standard today.
 Corrugated galvanised steel or zinc coated corrugated steel with traditional details and fixings.
 Federation Slate with terracotta ridge capping and decorative detailing.
 Slate with terracotta detailing to match existing.
 Corrugated galvanised steel or zinc coated corrugated steel.
-Unglazed terracotta roof tiles in Marseilles pattern, often with riege cappings and decorative detailing.
+Unglazed terracotta roof tiles in Marseilles pattern, often with ridge cappings and decorative detailing.
 Unglazed terracotta roof tiles in Marseilles pattern to match existing.
 Corrugated iron.
 Corrugated galvanised steel or zinc coated corrugated steel.
 Inter-War Terracotta tiles of Marseilles, Roman or Spanish pattern, depending on architectural style.
-Coloured or glazed.
-Terracotta shingle tiles.
-Terracotta tiles or shingles to match existing or appropriate to the style of the building if original tiles have been removed.
-Poofing material controls New roofs to additions to contributory items Traditional roofing materials outlined above appropriate to the style of thebuilding.
-Matching original materials to the original part of the building may be the most appropriate. าส่งแ nevelopment c domain is to be traditional corrugated pre-coloured mid or dark grey metal
+Terracotta tiles or shingles to match existing or appropriate to the style of the building if original Coloured or glazed.
+Terracotta shingle tiles. tiles have been removed.
+Roofing material controls New roofs to additions to contributory items Traditional roofing materials outlined above appropriate to the style of thebuilding.
+Matching original materials to the original part of the building may be the most appropriate.
+Infill development Metal roofing visible from the public domain is to be traditional corrugated profile.
+Natural metallic finish or a pre-coloured mid or dark grey metal sheeting is preferred.